Tony Miller, founder and

 Nadirah Mutala tells us to resist being our own worst critics and to use and listen to “external confirmations” from others to guide us toward new opportunities and possibilities.

-Stop searching for work life balance.
-Embrace YOUR chaos.
-Jill Meyer talks about NOT talking about work life balance, finding passion through curiosity, and being vulnerable enough to fail so you can succeed.
+Jill Meyer isn't searching for work-life balance.
+She's embracing her chaos.
+Jill talks about finding passion through curiosity, and being vulnerable enough to fail so you can succeed.

-Tracy Brumfield, executive director + founder of Rise Up news talks about how she is serving the incarcerated who don't have resources to re-enter society.
-Her recovery story is remarkable and listen when Sarah asks her what to do when you see a homeless person asking for money.
+Tracy Brumfield, executive director and founder of Rise Up News, shares her recovery story and how she is serving incarcerated people who don't have resources to re-enter society.

 Anne Chambers is a CEO, an entrepreneur and an activist.
 She teaches us that you can be an